badalsarkar/Blink/CONTRIBUTING.md

 6. To run Blink type `./mvnw exec:java -Dexec.args="Available Blink Options"`.
 7. Before committing run `./mvnw test`.
 This will run all the tests.
 All tests must pass.
+8. Before you commit run `./mvnw spotless:apply` to apply code formatting.
-8. Commit your code.
+9. Commit your code.
 The pre-commit hook, described at step 3 will run.
 If there are any errors fix those and then commit.
+You can also run `./mvnw clean verify` to run code formatting check and linter check before you proceed to committing.
+In that way, you know what to fix before you are ready to commit and the commit goes smoothly.
-9. Push your changes to GitHub and open a PR.
+11. Push your changes to GitHub.
+GitHub Action will run all checks and tests.
+12. Once all tests pass open a PR.

+## Running Tests

+To run all tests run `./mvnw test`.
+Running tests generates code coverage report which is located at `./target/site/jacoco-ut/index.html`.

+## Adding new tests

+Add your tests to `/src/test/` folder.
+Maintain the current coding style.

 ## Code Formatting